 Many people begin their search the semester before they plan to go away.
 We recommend starting the planning process as early as your freshman year or at least 9-12 months before you plan to study abroad.
 This will help you academically prepare for your semester away and give you ample opportunity to research and apply for outside scholarships.

 Applications can either be picked up in person from the Student Success Center or

 download the Study Abroad Application.

 Every student studying abroad will require a passport, but not every student will require a visa.
 Visa requirements will depend upon the country of study and you will be responsible for obtaining the appropriate visa.
 The Center for Global Engagement and your program provider will provide valuable advice and assistance.
 Please be aware that some students may have to travel to the nearest embassy or consulate and appear for the visa interview in person.
 A passport is mandatory before application for a visa.

 |Spring Program||October 1|

-|Exchange programs||Application deadlines for the exchange programs vary from year to year.
+|Exchange and Faculty-led Programs||Application deadlines for the exchange and faculty-led programs vary from year to year.
 Please check this website for up to date information on each location.|